-The Australian Men’s Shed Association is the peak body representing more than 985 Men’s Sheds in Australia by providing practical support, specialised services and resources.
+The Australian Men’s Shed Association is the national service provider to more than 985 Men’s Sheds in Australia – providing practical support, specialised services and resources.

 At the 2nd National Men’s Shed Conference in Manly, September 2007, Professor Barry Golding, a Men’s Shed researcher from Federation University Ballarat, stated in his key note address that “Men don’t talk face to face they talk shoulder to shoulder”.
 This drew unanimous mutterings of approval from all 350 delegates and the quote became the Australian Men’s Shed Associations motto.

 The concept of AMSA was tabled in 2005 and was formally established in 2007 with the founding principle of freely sharing information between organisations and members for the development and effective operations of Men’s Sheds.
 The Association was originally auspiced by CatholicCare Newcastle and has been strongly supported collaboratively by Uniting Care North Sydney, beyondblue and Mensline.
 Through the ever increasing number of emerging Men’s Sheds, the Australian Men’s Shed Association developed into the peak body representing and supporting Men’s Sheds in Australia, a model which is now being replicated internationally.